top of page

 NEEDS

-We are a brand new organization with many needs.
+We are a young organization with many needs.
 You can help us move C3 in the right direction and have a global impact on the care of creation by helping us with any of the following needs:

-Recommendations of churches, businesses and organization who practice faithful stewardship
+• Recommendations of churches, businesses, and organizations that practice faithful stewardship

 DON GORDON, FOUNDER AND CEO